isaacnmm/pestpolicy-hugo2XX/content/posts/can-bed-bugs-make-you-sick/index.md

 - Leave the part uncovered for the medication to work.
 In case the reaction is rapid, I advise you rush to hospital or;
 - Conduct an injection with either corticosteroid, antihistamine or epinephrine medicine immediatelly.
-### **3. Can Bed Bugs Make You Tired?�**
+### **3. Can Bed Bugs Make You Tired?**
 Definitely!
 These insects are parasites that bites.
 They will feed on you, cause itching and discomfort.

 Moreover, getting rid of bed bugs is not easy.
-You may be trying every time without succeeding; this is tiresome.� Your effort to implement the preventive measures is even more tedious.
+You may be trying every time without succeeding; this is tiresome.
+Your effort to implement the preventive measures is even more tedious.

 Also, the fact that bed bugs reproduce at a very high rate can be problematic.
 One bed bug can carry about 500 egg in its life.
 This post a challenge of huge multiplication.

 In case you and your humans are invaded by bedbugs, this stresses you much as you think of possible solution.
-### **4. Bed Bugs Cause Psychological Torture to Humans?�**
+### **4. Bed Bugs Cause Psychological Torture to Humans?**
 Just in case you have ever been bitten by a bed bug, if they are mentioned, you may feel affected in a way.
 This is because you fear experiencing the pain you went through the previous time.

 You will even feel sick if you are living in the house infested by bed bugs.
 You may not even desire to fall asleep on that bed when you know they will attack you.